 My son loves to write on the wipe-clean books.
 I think it is safe to say that he spent hours at a time writing on these books because he liked them so much.

 There are many different wipe-clean books you can buy.
 Some of them come with a dry-erase marker.
-But most of the time I was not satisfied with the quality of the dry-erase marker that came with the product.
-So I bought some good quality dry-erase markers for him to use.
+But most of the time I was not satisfied with the quality of the marker that came with the product.
+So I bought some good quality dry-erase markers for this activity.
+It's also a good idea to make sure the markers are non-toxic.

 In spite of the low-quality markers that sometimes came with the books, these wipe-clean books were a fantastic investment because of the great improvement in my son's writing.